Bonniebrook Home & Museum

 Rose O’Neill was a formidable Renaissance woman.
 Born in 1874, she worked as a cartoonist, illustrator, artist, and writer.
 She created the Kewpie, which would become the first trademarked household name cartoon character.
 She was also a champion for women’s rights and suffrage.
-At the peak of her career, O’Neill was the highest-paid artist in the world.
+At the peak of her career, O’Neill was the highest-paid illustrator in the world.

 O’Neill was raised in rural Nebraska, but moved to New York City at the age of 15.
 Her Kewpie cartoons were first published in Ladies’ Home Journal in 1909.
 The cherub-faced characters became wildly popular, and just a few years later were manufactured dolls by a German toy company.
 Kewpie dolls are considered to be one of the first mass-marketed toys in the United States.